henrlly/henrlly/README.md

 ### Hi, I'm Henry! 👋

-I’m an incoming computer science undergraduate at the National University of Singapore (NUS).
+I’m an incoming Computer Science undergraduate at the National University of Singapore (NUS).

 I enjoy learning new things, building new projects and doing competitive programming.
-Previously, I used to do CTFs and hackathons.
+Previously, I used to do Capture-The-Flags (CTFs) and Hackathons.

 My main interests are High-Performance Computing (HPC), distributed systems, optimization and CS theory, but I’m broadly interested in anything related to CS.